jed/rndr.me/README.md

 Quickstart on Heroku
 --------------------

 Because rndr.me depends only on PhantomJS, it's easy to set up and run yourself.
-Here's an example of everything you need to start your own instance running on [Heroku](https://www.heroku.com).
+This [example shell script](https://github.com/jed/rndr.me/blob/master/heroku.sh) shows you everything you need to start your own instance running on [Heroku](https://www.heroku.com).

 ```bash
 # Create a place for your renderer to live